-For over 16 years my vocation and passion is helping couples end their partnership with dignity, empathy and respect.
-My personal motto for my service to you is:
+For over 16 years my vocation and passion is helping couples end their partnerships with dignity, empathy and respect.

 Below are some of the basic precepts and purposes of Matrimonial Mediation, followed by frequently asked questions.
 Have a question?
 Please ask!
 I will be delighted to get back to you in a timely manner.